Flamitsu/ignix/README.md

 ### Disclaimer
 > This code is still work in progress and it is not meant to be executed in the host machine in any way.
 You should have a QEMU snapshot (or the software you are using to virtualize an environment) and then execute the software.

-If you only want to try the UEFI binary, you need to execute this commands:
+If you only want to try the UEFI binary, you need to execute these commands:
 ```bash
 cd scripts/
 ./only-loader.sh